dev-divi/DiviCorner.art/Texts/E-2022-09-06-A-New-Start.md

 and destroying what is false.

--
+---

 The element required is a trust and I will gain this trust.

-It sounds like this is an intellectual decision but the reality is it is a decision to continue to move deeper into the love that is in my heart and put it above any other.
+It sounds like this is an intellectual decision, but the reality is it is a decision to continue to move deeper into the love that is in my heart and put it above any other.

-The wisdom of the heart says that there is no voice louder than silence
+The wisdom of the heart says that there is no voice louder than silence.

+---

 I'm going to be writing about how the flow state pertains to consciousness,